Sun.Feb 05, 2023

 Confessions of a Community College Dean

-Blog: Higher Ed Policy Last week, Scott Jaschik wrote a piece here at IHE about Direct Admissions.
+Blog: Higher Ed Policy Last week, Scott Jaschik wrote a piece here at Inside Higher Ed about direct admissions.
 If you missed it, here’s the link.
-When Scott was at the annual NECHE meetings in Boston this past December, the rise of direct admissions made his top ten list of trends in higher ed.
+When Scott was at the annual NECHE meetings in Boston this past December, the rise of direct admissions made his top 10 list of trends in higher ed.
 With the practice of direct admissions, colleges proactively reach out to high school students with a letter of acceptance.

 article thumbnail